opencomputeproject/ocp-diag-core/apis/ocpdiag/ocpdiag/g3doc/results_reference_api.md

   }
 ```

-1.  **Initialize the TestRun:** State this immediately after InitGoogle().
+1.  **Initialize the TestRun:** State this immediately after `InitGoogle()`.
 Use
     the TestRun object for emitting Error artifacts in case anything goes wrong
     before the code reaches the diagnostic phase.
 1.  **Parse the input parameters:** These define how your OCPDiag test is
     customized at runtime.
 Parsing should happen *after* TestRun initialization
     in case there is a problem parsing the parameters; you can see this with
     `test_run->AddError`.
 The Error artifact is superior to writing a generic
-    message to STDERR, as it povides information about what went wrong instead
+    message to STDERR, as it provides information about what went wrong instead
     of only a statement that the test returned a non-zero exit code.

 ### Chunk 2: Host and hardware info gathering